 External impact and engagement

 I am deeply committed to encouraging Public Engagement in universities and have been involved in a number of project promoting public engagement and impact.
-In 2013, I was one of four Champions for Public Engagement withing the university, helping to promote best practise as part of the Catalyst project.
+In 2013, I was one of four Champions for Public Engagement withing the university.

-I am currently working on a project 'Science at the Seaside; Pleasure Hunts in North Devon' with Ilfracombe Museum and Dr Kyriaki Hadjiafxendi (Bath Spa University), exploring the popularity of natural history and the north Devon coast in the mid 19th C, through figures such as Charles Kingsley, Philip H Gosse and George Eliot.
+- From 2013-15, I worked on a project 'Science at the Seaside; Pleasure Hunts in North Devon' with Ilfracombe Museum and Dr Kyriaki Hadjiafxendi (Bath Spa University), exploring the popularity of natural history and the north Devon coast in the mid 19th C, through figures such as Charles Kingsley, Philip H Gosse and George Eliot.

 Previously, I have been involved with collaborative events with the Royal Albert Memorial Museum, Exeter, and the Bill Douglas Cinema Museum.
 In 2012, I was involved in a collaboration with the BFI, making a short film on Dickens and the Magic Lantern, http://www.youtube.com/watch?v=omuDMHj0TZY.
 As part of the AHRC funded project on popular visual entertainments in the south-west 1800-1914, we put on a free touring exhibited that visited a number of public libraries in Devon, Cornwall and Somerset in in 2011-12.